 quality figs can be valuable -- if they produce fruit.
 A weary and hungry traveler is not helped by

 an orchard full of productive fig trees somewhere far away.
-He would prefer a few inferior figs close
+He would prefer a few inferior figs

-at hand.
+near the road.
 Jesus said in Matthew 25:35-36, "For I was an hungred, and ye gave me meat: I was thirsty,

 and ye gave me drink: I was a stranger, and ye took me in: Naked, and ye clothed me: I was sick, and